kaboom748/esp8266_WLAN_PHY/README.md

 - run another phase using `ASK=0`,
 - repeat for the configured number of passes.

-This can create long periods of RF activity and substantial device heating.
+This can create long periods of RF activity, substantial device heating, and uncharacterized spectral output.

 ### Before using Ultimate mode

-Set:
+For routine characterization, keep the configured analog-power control at or below the current project safety limit:

 ```text
 UAPWR 63